jhpyle/docassemble/_docs/objects.md

 that particular attributes (or attributes of sub-objects) will synchronize with a [SQL] database.

-Using the `SQLObject` feature requires:
+The `SQLObject` is an expert feature.
+Using it requires:

 * Knowing how [SQL] databases work;
 * Knowing how to create a [SQL] database;